maxstollmayer/network_course/README.md

 > git clone git@github.com:menchelab/network_course.git

+(alternative option: > git clone https://github.com/menchelab/network_course.git)

+and update on a weekly basis with

 There will be changes in the main branch by us on a regular basis.
 Make sure that you have the latest version of the current notebooks by downloading them to your local machine:

 > git pull origin main